peterpeterparker/daviddalbusco.com/src/blog/we-received-a-grant-to-port-our-web-app-to-the-internet-computer.md

 In short: no more passwords at all 🤯!

-That is something we are eager to try, just for curiosity reason and because it does sound super cool.
+That is something we are eager to try, because we're super curious about it and because it does sound super cool.

 Of course, from a project perspective, we do need an authentication workflow to persist the users’ data on the network.
 That’s the cherry on top of the fun 😉.